-Employees older than age 16 working in private establishments with at least five workers; government and public-sector employees not covered under civil or military pension laws; employees of universities, municipalities, and village councils; Jordanian citizens working at diplomatic missions and for international organizations; and apprentices younger than age 16.
+Employees older than age 16 working in private establishments with at least five workers (starting with the Aqaba Special Economic Zone, coverage is being extended gradually to all workers in private establishments nationally); government and public-sector employees not covered under civil or military pension laws; employees of universities, municipalities, and village councils; Jordanian citizens working at diplomatic missions or for international organizations; and apprentices younger than age 16.

 Exclusions: Public-sector employees covered under civil or military pension laws, foreign employees serving in international organizations or foreign political or military missions, and casual labor.
-The law is yet to be implemented with regard to providing coverage for the following categories of employees: agricultural workers, seamen, fishermen, and domestic servants.
+The law on coverage for certain categories of currently uncovered employees (such as agricultural workers, seamen, fishermen, and household workers, is yet to be implemented).